blarney-lang/blarney/README.md

 > blc Sorter.hs
 ```

 where `blc` stands for *Blarney compiler*.
-This is just a script that
+This is just a script
-invokes GHC with the appropriate compiler flags.
-For it to work,
+(from Blarney's `Scripts` directory) that invokes GHC with the
-the `BLARNEY_ROOT` environment variable needs to be set to the root of
-the repository, and `BLARNEY_ROOT/Scripts` must be in your `PATH`.
-Running the resulting executable `./Sorter` will produce Verilog in the
+appropriate compiler flags.
+Running the resulting executable
+`./Sorter` will produce Verilog in the `/tmp/twoSort` directory,
-`/tmp/twoSort` directory, including a makefile to build a Verilator
+including a makefile to build a Verilator simulator.
+The simulator
-simulator (`sudo apt-get install verilator`).
-The simulator can be
-built and run as follows.
+can be built and run as follows.

 ```sh
 > cd /tmp/twoSort